oleksiikelier/SAT_solving/README.md

 generate        # The 'generate' script generates 'config.hpp'.
-LICENSE         # The license file (currently MIT license). makefile        # The actual makefile generated from 'makefile.in'. makefile.in     # The makefile template instantiated to 'makefile'.
+LICENSE         # The license file (currently MIT license). makefile        # The actual makefile generated from 'makefile.in'.
 README.md       # This overview file.
 VERSION         # The version number.